Industry 4.0: intelligent manufacturing, smart factory

 Industry 4.0

-First smartphones, and now we have a smart TV, a smart fridge, smart washing machine, any tech – you name it, which are but a few examples that show how technology has evolved our day-to-day lives, and now it is its time to transform the manufacturing industry.
+First smartphones, and now we have a smart TV, a smart fridge, a smart washing machine, and many other tech devices.
+These examples show how technology has evolved our day-to-day lives.
+Now, it is time for technology to transform the manufacturing industry.

-Generally speaking, Industry 4.0 is the new term that describes the latest advancements in the manufacturing industry, it combines traditional industrial practices with the innovative and connected world of technology.
-You may also find other related terms, for example, Industrial Internet or the Smart Factory, although none cover Industry 4.0 completely.
+Industry 4.0 is the term that describes the latest advancements in the manufacturing industry.
+It combines traditional industrial practices with the innovative and connected world of technology.
+You may also encounter terms like Industrial Internet or the Smart Factory, although none fully encompass Industry 4.0.

 Industry 4.0 technologies